mid9tech/asset-management-wiki/Documents/Infrastructure/Sequence-Diagram.md

 - The system enforces a password change for first-time logins to ensure security.
 - Error messages guide the user in case of invalid credentials or other login issues.

 # II.
-Sequence Diagram: Assignment Management Flow
+Sequence Diagram: Assignment Create Flow

 ## Overview
 This sequence diagram illustrates the process of managing assignments within the system.
 It covers the scenarios where a staff member accepts or declines an assignment.
 The interactions between the Staff, System, Home Page, Confirmation Popup, and Database components are depicted to showcase the complete workflow.